View from commencement ceremony stage

 What do Faculty Members Need to Know About UMass Commencement?

-Faculty participation is encouraged in all Commencement Ceremonies.
-Academic regalia is required for all University of Massachusetts Amherst Commencement ceremonies.
-Rental of academic regalia is pre-paid by the Provost’s Office and is provided to faculty free of charge.
-The deadline for ordering custom regalia is Friday, April 14, 2023.
-Extra regalia will be available for faculty members who confirm their participation after the deadline, however, it is a limited supply and will not be customized.
+Faculty participation is encouraged in all commencement ceremonies.
+Academic regalia is required for all University of Massachusetts Amherst commencement ceremonies.
+Rental of academic regalia is sponsored by the Provost’s Office and is provided to faculty free of charge.
+After the deadline, regalia will be made available to faculty in all sizes, but will not be customized or discipline specific.

-Faculty regalia can be picked up in the Campus Center, Room 178 on the following dates and times:
+Faculty regalia can be picked up on the first floor of the Campus Center on the following dates and times:

-If you are unable to pick up your regalia during these times, please contact the Office of External Relations and University Events at commencement@umass.edu or call (413) 577-1101.
+If you are unable to pick up your regalia during these times, please contact the Office of Community Relations and University Events at commencement@umass.edu or call (413) 577-1101.